 How do I get placed into an internship?

-Students will be placed with a firm by their teaching staff, who will take into consideration each student’s career goals, project preferences, and skill-set as demonstrated throughout the course.
+Students are placed with a firm by their teaching staff, who will take into consideration each student’s studies, past experience, interests, career goals, project preferences, and skillset as demonstrated throughout the course.
 Your performance in class and commitment to learning will have a direct impact on your internship placement.

 What companies does iXperience work with for the internship?

 Over the past three years, we've partnered with a variety of different companies in Cape Town, ranging from local startups, medium sized companies, international firms and NGO’s to offer students an immersive, hands-on internship.
 Click on each logo below to find out more about some of our previous partners.